310mc/https-310mc.github.io-tl/source/_posts/idol_story/hinata_3.md

 {% endbubble %}

 {% bubble Midori %}
-Huh...
-I would’ve totally regretted joining CosPro...
-I would’ve kept whining about how depressing it is, day in and out...
+Huh… I would’ve totally regretted joining CosPro… I would’ve kept whining about how depressing it is, day in and out…
 {% endbubble %}

 {% bubble Hinata %}